 The pharmacy employs enough people to manage its workload.
 Team members are trained to deliver their roles and keep their skills up to date by completing regular learning activities.
 They are confident to suggest and make changes to the way they work to improve their services.
-Team members communicate effectively.
+Team members communicate effectively and support each other well.
 And they work well together to deliver the pharmacy's services.